 Q: Should the jacket be loose or tight?

 A: To a certain extent it depends on the elasticity of the fabric.
 If the fabric gives only a little, the jacket will need to fit pretty loose.
 If the fabric has plenty of play, it can be cut tighter to the body.
 If you live in a place where the winters get brutally cold you’ll probably want a jacket that’s loose enough to accommodate a mid-layer beneath it but not so flowy that there are too many air pockets and you end up cold.

 Q: How do I re-waterproof my running jacket?

 A: You can usually tell if a jacket needs re-waterproofing by hand washing and drying it in the dryer according to instructions.
 Test it when it comes out.
 If the DWR (durable water repellent) isn’t revitalized and water is soaking into the surface, it’s time to re-waterproof.
 To do so, hand wash the jacket again, this time using a commercially available cleaner/waterproofer.
 Dry the jacket in the dryer according to instructions.
 The jacket should now be re-waterproofed.
 You can also spray the jacket with a waterproofing spray (there are many available on the market).
 Keep in mind that not all running jackets are waterproof jackets.

 Q: How do I clean my running jacket?

-A: Different jackets will have different care instructions but as a general rule you should remove any stains or trouble spots by hand using a spot remover that’s approved for the material.
-When the tough spots are out fill the sink with lukewarm water.
+A: Different jackets and materials will have different care instructions but as a general rule you should remove any stains or trouble spots by hand using a spot remover that’s approved for the material.
+When the tough spots are out, fill the sink with lukewarm water.
 Put the jacket in the water with a teaspoon of mild detergent.
 Gently wash the jacket by hand.
 Gently wring it out.
-(Conversely if the care instructions call for machine washing follow those instructions.)
+(Conversely, if the care instructions call for machine washing follow those instructions.)
 When the jacket is clean either hang it to dry or place it in the dryer following the garment care instructions on the label.